Pragistyo/pict-cook-share/README.md

 ------------ | ------------- | -------------
 /signup | POST | Sign up
 /signin | POST | Sign in
-/recipe | GET | Get all recipe as homepage
+/recipe | GET,POST | Get all recipe as homepage, upload , all recipe and detail recipe

 ## Run this API
 Clone the repository and u should install the package who's declare on this file.
 You just doing :